Pennsylvanians will narrow the list of candidates for dozens of state and federal elected seats in the May primaries.

 Pennsylvanians will also narrow the fields for U.S. representatives and senators from the state’s newly drawn congressional map.
 In Western Pennsylvania, candidates for the U.S. House of Representatives seats from the following districts will be on primary ballots:

-14th Congressional District: Democrats Robert Solomon of North Fayette, Thomas Prigg of McCandless, Adam Sedlock of Fayette County and Bibiana Boerio of Westmoreland County; and Republicans Rick Saccone of Elizabeth and Guy Reschenthaler of Jefferson Hills.
+14th Congressional District: Democrats Robert Solomon of North Fayette, Tom Prigg of McCandless, Adam Sedlock of Fayette County and Bibiana Boerio of Westmoreland County; and Republicans Rick Saccone of Elizabeth and Guy Reschenthaler of Jefferson Hills.

 One of the state’s two U.S. Senate seats is up for election, held by senior Democratic Sen. Bob Casey, who is running unopposed in the primary.
 Two Republicans are running in the primary: